baotramduong/Portfolio_Project_Image_Classification_Chest_X-ray_Pneumonia/README.md

-# Deep Learning Image Classification: Pneumonia
+# X-ray Pneumonia Image Classification with Deep Learning

+* Globally, a child dies of pneumonia every 39 seconds.
+* Pneumonia kills more children than any other infectious disease, claiming the lives of over 800,000 children under five every year, or around 2,200 every day.
+This includes over 153,000 newborns.
+* Pneumonia is a leading cause of morbidity and mortality in children younger than the age of 5 years.

-Build a model that can classify whether a given patient has pneumonia, given a chest x-ray image.
+Chest X-rays are primarily used for the diagnosis of this disease.
+However, even for a trained radiologist, it is a challenging task to examine chest X-rays.
+For this project, we will build a model that can classify whether a given patient has pneumonia, given a chest x-ray image.

 ## The Deliverables